If you’re new to red light therapy (RLT), you might be wondering:

 There are numerous health benefits of RLT; however, they change with wavelength:

-• 630-660 nm: This range penetrates shallowly, reaching the outermost layers of skin.
+- 630-660 nm: This range penetrates shallowly, reaching the outermost layers of skin.
 These shorter red wavelengths stimulate collagen production, improve skin health and reduce wrinkles.

-• 660-670 nm: This “sweet spot” wavelength penetrates deeper, reaching muscle and connective tissues.
+- 660-670 nm: This “sweet spot” wavelength penetrates deeper, reaching muscle and connective tissues.
 It’s often associated with pain relief and inflammation reduction.

-• 670-850 nm: These near-infrared wavelengths (just beyond the visible spectrum) penetrate the deepest, reaching bones and joints.
+- 670-850 nm: These near-infrared wavelengths (just beyond the visible spectrum) penetrate the deepest, reaching bones and joints.
 They’re linked to enhanced cell metabolism and tissue repair.

-Choosing the best wavelength depends on your desired outcome.
+Choosing the best wavelength for therapy depends on your desired outcome.
 For superficial concerns like wrinkles, shorter wavelengths like 630nm might suffice.
 For deeper-seated issues like joint pain, venturing towards 660nm or even near-infrared might be more effective.

 How Frequency Relates to Wavelength